 <Continental> In September 2007 while still 13, Wesley played in the Asian Individual Championship (2007) that was held in Cebu and scored a par for rating 6/11, drawing against four GMs and losing to one.
 He scored a modest 6.5/11 at the 8th Asian Continental Chess Championship (2009) held in Subic Bay but came 2nd by a half point behind Ni Hua in the 9th Asian Continental Championship held in April 2010 to qualify for participation in the 2011 World Cup.
 He scored 5.5/9, placing =9th in the 10th Asian Individual Championships (2011) in Iran.
 In May 2012, he played in the Asian Continental Chess Championship (2012) scoring 6/9 and placing =4th (8th on tiebreak).

 <World> In early 2007, he scored 5.5/9 at the Zonal 3.3, narrowly missing both a GM norm and qualification for the World Chess Cup (2007).
 After qualifying in early 2009 by coming 2nd behind Darwin Laylo in the 3.3 Zonal held in Ho Chi Minh City, Wesley made a splash at the World Cup (2009) by defeating Gadir Guseinov, Vassily Ivanchuk and Gata Kamsky in the first three rounds before falling to Vladimir Malakhov in the rapid game tiebreaker during the round of 16.
-He defeated Chinese GM Ding Liren in the first round of the World Cup (2011) but lost the second round in a hard fought rapid-game tiebreaker to Russian number 1 and world number 5 GM Sergey Karjakin.
+He defeated Chinese GM Ding Liren in the first round of the World Cup (2011) but lost the second round in a hard fought rapid-game tiebreaker to then Russian number 1 and world number 5 GM Sergey Karjakin.
 So placed 2nd at the Asian 3.3 Zonal held in January 2013 and thereby qualified for the World Cup (2013) where he defeated the 2012 Junior World Champion, Ukrainian-Turkish GM Alexander Ipatov in the first round but lost to Russian GM and eventual semi-finalist Evgeny Tomashevsky in the second round.

-So’s first foray into the international arena was at the 12th International Open held in Nice in 2005, when he scored a creditable 5/7, placing =8th (9th on tiebreak) and adding 35 points to his rating.
+So’s first foray into the international arena was at the 12th International Open held in Nice in 2005, where he scored 5/7, placing =8th (9th on tiebreak) and adding 35 points to his rating.
 He finished 2005 at the Singapore International Masters Open, winning the award for the best U12 in the competition and gaining another 37 rating points.
 In April 2006, he earned his first International Master norm at the powerful 8th Dubai Open (2006) when he scored 5/9.
 A few weeks later, still 12 years old, he was selected to play in the 2006 Olympiad at Torino (see below).
-Wesley’s 2nd and 3rd IM norms followed in rapid succession at the 2nd San Marino Open (5.5/9) in June 2006 where he also won the award for the best player under 16, and in August 2006 at the 3rd IGB Dato Arthur Tan Malaysia Open Chess Championship in Kuala Lumpur (6.5/11) where he again won the award for the best player U16.
-At the age of 12 years 10 months and 13 days, So was the youngest Filipino to achieve the IM title.
+Wesley’s second and third IM norms followed in rapid succession at the 2nd San Marino Open (5.5/9) in June 2006, where he also won the award for the best player under 16, and in August 2006 at the 3rd IGB Dato Arthur Tan Malaysia Open Chess Championship in Kuala Lumpur (6.5/11), where he again won the award for the best player U16.
+At the age of 12 years, 10 months and 13 days, So became the youngest Filipino to achieve the IM title.

 So achieved his first GM norm at the Bavarian International Open in Bad Wiessee, Germany in November 2006.
-Following an average performance at the 3rd Calvia International Open in October 2006, Wesley narrowly missed another GM norm at the GM Tournament in Manila the following month but as a consolation won the powerful Prospero Pichay Cup in December 2006.
-A few days later, Wesley So competed in the 3rd Singapore Masters International Open placing =10th with a scored of 6/9 including wins against GMs Susanto Megaranto and Li Shilong.
-Following his relative success at the Zonal 3.3 – qualifying for the 2007 World Cup but narrowly missing a GM norm - in January 2007 (see above), Wesley performed on par at the Philippines International Open in Subic Bay in April 2007 and then came second at the Selection Tournament for 2nd Asian Indoor Games held in Tagaytay in August 2007.
-So capped his year by winning his 3rd GM norm, and the GM title, at the 3rd Prospero Pichay Cup International Open in Parañaque City, Philippines in December 2007, scoring 6/9 including 5 draws against his 5 GM opponents.
-When he earned his title, he became the 7th youngest GM ever, and the youngest ever Filipino GM.
+Following an average performance at the 3rd Calvia International Open in October 2006, Wesley narrowly missed another GM norm at the GM Tournament in Manila the following month, but won the powerful Prospero Pichay Cup in December 2006.
+A few days later, Wesley competed in the 3rd Singapore Masters International Open, placing =10th with a score of 6/9, including wins against GMs Susanto Megaranto and Li Shilong.
+Following his relative success at the Zonal 3.3 – qualifying for the 2007 World Cup but narrowly missing a GM norm - in January 2007 (see above), Wesley performed on par at the Philippines International Open in Subic Bay in April 2007, then came second at the Selection Tournament for 2nd Asian Indoor Games held in Tagaytay in August 2007.
+So capped his year by earning his third GM norm, and the title, at the 3rd Prospero Pichay Cup International Open in Parañaque City, Philippines in December 2007, scoring 6/9, including five draws against his five GM opponents.
+When he earned his title, he became the seventh-youngest GM ever, and the youngest-ever Filipino GM.

-At the Japfa Chess Festival 2008 held in Jakarta in April 2008, So played the 6-game Japfa Match (2008) against Indonesian GM Megaranto and won by 6-4 (+3 =3).
-In March 2012 in Skokie, Illinois, in the USA, he played and drew a 4 game match (=4) with German GM Georg Meier.
+At the Japfa Chess Festival 2008 held in Jakarta in April 2008, So played the six-game Japfa Match (2008) against Indonesian GM Megaranto and won by 6-4 (+3 =3).
+In March 2012 in Skokie, Illinois, USA, he played and drew a four-game match (=4) with German GM Georg Meier.

 Blitz and Rapid Play